Skip to main content Skip to page footer

 Lyndsay wrote a number of modules for the Pearson Higher National Diplomas in Performing Arts, acted as consultant for the revised Trinity College London Level 6 Diplomas, and currently holds External Examiner posts for two institutions

-Alison Nightingale (College Manager)
+Alison Nightingale (Operations and Admissions Manager)

 Bringing together this wealth of professional skills, a lifelong interest in theatre, and a decade working with Ruthie Henshall, Alison is excited to support young people exploring their creativity and passion for musical theatre in the unique space that is RHCAST.